-Jed Willard is Director of the Franklin Delano Roosevelt Center for Global Engagement at Adams House, Harvard University.
-The FDR Center honors the 32nd American President’s legacy by pursuing solutions to current global challenges while keeping in mind their historical origins.
+Jed Willard is Director of Global Engagement at the the FDR Foundation.
+His work here honors the 32nd American President’s legacy by pursuing solutions to current global challenges while keeping in mind their historical origins.
 Over the past decade, Willard has been pleased to consult to a number of governments and other international actors, helping them to understand prevalent and emerging narratives – the drivers of public opinion and sentiment – and creating strategies and structures to effectively engage citizens around the globe.
 His current efforts focus on adaptation to climate change, coping with disinformation, and revitalizing faith in liberal democracy.

 Willard is a native of New Orleans, with a Bachelors Degree in History and a Masters Degree in Public Administration from Harvard.